With its red color strawberries are attractive and delicious, but it might be worrying if strawberry leaves turn red.

 Conclusion

-As mentioned, leaf scorch can result in purple lesion on strawberry leaves, stem and fruit.
+As mentioned, leaf scorch can result in purple lesion on strawberry leaves, stem, and fruit.

-You need to diagnose the problem, only then apply nutrients, as high amount of nutrients can often result in stunted plant growth.
+You need to diagnose the problem, only then apply nutrients, as a high amount of nutrients can often result in stunted plant growth.